 Robert Brackman (1898-1980)

-Robert Brackman authentication from $175.
-Robert Brackman appraisal from $25.
-Robert Brackman certificates of authenticity (COA).
-Robert Brackman analysis, research, scientific tests, full authentications.
+We perform Robert Brackman art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Robert Brackman or we will sell it for you.

 Robert Brackman was an eminent artist and teacher of Germanic origin, best known for large figural works, portraits, and still lifes.
 Born at Odes’ka Oblast, Ukraine, he emigrated from Russia in 1908.
 Brackman studied at the National Academy of Design from 1919 to 1921, and the Ferrer School in San Francisco.
 From 1931, he had a long career teaching at the Art Students League of New York and was a life member of the League.
 He also taught at the American Art School in New York City, the Brooklyn Museum School, the Lyme Academy of Fine Arts, and the Madison Art School in Connecticut.